• Skip to main content

 The short answer is everywhere.
 Some of the buildings we have seen and others are still on our bucket list, but this map highlights some of the weirdest buildings in the world.
 Below we segment them into five regions: Europe, Australasia, North America, South America, and Asia.

-World’s weirdest buildings found in Europe
+Europe’s weirdest buildings in the world

 Europe is home to some of the strangest buildings in the world, each one a testament to the creativity and innovation of its architects.